-Here is an interesting article from today’s Dominion Post.
+Here is an interesting article (for me at least) from today’s Dominion Post.
 Meditation is being taught in some schools, promoting philosophical thought among children…

 Schoolchildren tackle philosophy

 If reading, writing and maths are not enough for young minds, some Wellington 6-year-olds are also tackling life’s great existential questions.
 That’s if they are not busy meditating, of course.